roninpawn/splitRP/README.md

 Features:

-	-Comes with 2 pattern files for use with Clustertruck -One flie for regular running.
+	-Comes with 2 pattern files for use with Clustertruck -One file for regular running.
 		-One file for playing ClusterRoulette
 		-Oh, did I mention splitRP has a roulette mode?